StackStorm/st2docs/docs/source/actions.rst

 4. ``remote-shell-script`` - This is a remote runner.
 Actions are implemented as scripts.
    They run on one or more remote hosts provided by the user.
 5. ``python-script`` - This is a Python runner.
-Actions are implemented as Python classes with a ``run`` method.
+Actions are implemented as Python classes with a ``run()`` method.
 They run locally on the same machine where
    |st2| components are running.
-The return value from this runner is either a tuple
+The return value from the action ``run()`` method is either a
-   of success status flag and the result object respectively or it is just the result object.
+   tuple of success status flag and the result object respectively or it is just the result object.
 For more information, please refer to the :doc:`Action Runners </runners>` section in the documentations.
 6. ``http-request`` - HTTP client which performs HTTP requests for running HTTP